 Premium Digital Free Form Single Vision Lenses, (Biker Recommended): Also known as High Definition or Free Form Lenses, Digital Lenses are specifically designed for base 6 to 8 curvature lenses, common in high wrap frames.
-Digital lenses takes into consideration how the frames are actually shaped and how they fit.
+Digital lenses take into consideration how the frames are actually shaped and how they fit.
 Unlike “casual” frames, high wrap frames possess the following three differences: a more aggressive frame wrap, higher degree of frame tilt, and a shorter distance from the eye to the lens.
 Without compensating for these three differences, the Rx lens may result in unwanted astigmatism, causing blurry vision, dizziness, and loss of peripheral vision.

 Digital lenses are optimized with computer-controlled surfacing equipment that is much more precise than conventional tools.
-Digital lenses are surfaced in power increments of 0.01 diopter (D), compared with 0.125 to 0.25 increments with conventional tooling.
+Digital lenses are surfaced in power increments of 0.01 diopter (D), compared with 0.125 to 0.25 D increments with conventional tooling.
 So, digital lenses deliver superior clarity for each unique prescription for exceptional performance for single vision lens wearers.

-Digital FreeForm Progressive Lenses: Bikershades only offers premium DIGITAL progressive lenses.
+Digital Free Form Progressive Lenses: Bikershades only offers premium DIGITAL progressive lenses.
 If you are shopping around, make sure to ask if the lenses are digital before you purchase!
 If you are currently wearing bifocals, have difficulty reading small print, or have an “Add Power” listed on your prescription, you may need progressive lenses.
-Please note that you are not required to wear progressives or bifocals if you will not be using your glasses to read maps or menus.
-Unlike bifocals, progressives offer an even transition from distance to near vision, allowing the wearer to view all intermediate distances.
-They restore clear and accurate vision at all distances, without the need to change glasses constantly.
+Please note that you are not required to wear progressives or bifocals if you only want single vision lenses.
+Unlike bifocals, progressives offer an even transition from distance to near vision (without any visible lines on the lens); allowing the wearer to view all short, intermediate and far distances.
+Progressives restore clear and accurate vision at all distances, without the need to change glasses constantly.

 Polycarbonate (Biker Recommended): Polycarbonate is a tough, versatile polymer used for bulletproof windows, helmet visors and compact discs (CDs).
 If you have ever tried to break a CD, you know how tough polycarbonate can be!
 Normally polycarbonate is an added upgrade, but Bikershades includes polycarbonate without additional charge!
 The advantages of polycarbonate include: